 Leaving your page is not the only consequence a slow website can do.
 It starts to affect your bounce and conversion rates negatively.
 In the end, it causes a decline in traffic ranking – which will eventually cause a reduction in sales.
 Thus, it is not enough to own a website.
 Instead, a fast-loading and efficient website is what you need to achieve success in your online marketing journey.

 You also may have heard that Google uses page speed and load as one of their algorithms for ranking your website.
-By having a slow site, Google and other search engines will rank you lower than your competitors in search engine result pages (SERP), giving others a competitive edge.
+With a slow site, Google and other search engines will rank you lower than your competitors in search engine result pages (SERP), giving others a competitive edge.

 How Do You Speed Up Your Site?

 One of the most common ways to improve site performance is by choosing a quality host for your website.
-Currently, there are numerous cheap hosting available in the market.
-However, this type of host commonly oversells their services, and that can quickly slow down your site.
-Also, shared hosting lets the so-called “bad neighbours” to take up your CPU and RAM, making your website slow and unresponsive.
+Currently, there are numerous cheap hosts available in the market.
+However, this type of host commonly oversells their services, which can quickly slow down your site.
+Also, shared hosting lets the so-called “bad neighbours” take up your CPU and RAM, making your website slow and unresponsive.

-Thus, the best option to do is to find a hosting provider that offers speed while balancing its cost.
+Thus, the best option is to find a hosting provider that offers speed while balancing costs.

 Your website must also keep up with the technological changes happening across the web.
 With this, you need to update to the new versions of web technologies such as PHP and HTML.
-Improved speed is attainable by staying up to date with the latest improvements and features.
+Improved speed is attainable by staying current with the latest improvements and features.

 Aside from its core technology, WordPress also conducts its software and server updates.
 For each of its versions, WordPress offers new features and bug fixes.
 Similarly, these updates also increase your security.
 As a result, you may expect to have a more efficient and faster loading time for your website.

 As most people say, “less is more”.
-Plugins are known by many as it helps implement codes and customize the entirety of your website.
+Plugins are known by many as they help implement codes and customise your website.
 However, by installing too many plugins, it slows down your server.

 The images and videos that you insert affect how your website will perform.
-It can’t be denied that WordPress is capable of hosting several graphics like videos and pictures.
+It can’t be denied that WordPress can host several graphics like videos and pictures.
 However, adding such will bulk up your pages.
-Most importantly, these graphics will make your site large and also harder to back up.
+Most importantly, these graphics will make your site large and more complex to back up.

-To optimize them, you can start by resizing your images.
+To optimise them, you can start by resizing your images.
 You may also choose to auto-embed them in your content.
 This way, your website wouldn’t take up too much size and space.